Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 Let’s settle the last question first.
 A wise nomad traveler has an insurance plan available to help them when they get sick or things go sideways.

 You can get digital nomad insurance even if you are planning to travel back to your home country for short stints while you are a nomad traveler.
-There are two different types of medical insurance for those living remotely – one of them will be the right one for you.
+There are two major different types of medical insurance for remote living - one of them will be the right one for you.

 There are two types of insurance that nomad travelers can get.
-Your best plan will depend on your needs and your nomadic lifestyle.
+The best plan for you will depend on your individual needs and your nomadic lifestyle.

-Some travel insurers have direct billing networks so that you won’t see a bill.
+Some travel insurers have direct billing networks, so you won’t see a bill.
 When the provider you’re seeing is not part of an insurer’s direct billing network, you will pay for your care, and insurance will reimburse you for eligible expenses.

 Great travel medical policies also have benefits such as natural disaster evacuation, coverage for lost baggage, and more.
 Most plans will cover you for up to 12 months.
 Because coverage is more limited in the medical benefits offered, it’s more affordable than international medical insurance.